All Episodes

 Oh, yeah.

-There's there's no question, but this puts the whole lie to his race speech.
+This puts the whole lie to his race speech.

-Look at this guy is setting himself up for an above the waist hard-hitting campaign like he's never seen.
+Look at this guy is setting himself up for an above-the-waist, hard-hitting campaign like he's never seen.

-Nobody is gonna have to get dirty.
+Nobody is going to have to get dirty.

 He just keeps contradicting himself.